 A Spiral Bevel Gear are used to transmit power between shafts that are at a 90-degree orientation to each other.
 Also, these custom parts are engineered with precision teeth which have a unique curve and are oblique in shape.
 The teeth have one concave, one convex side, feature a curve and have a spiral angle.
 This spiral angle is located from the tooth trace and pitch cone, resembling a helix angle that is located in teeth of helical types.

 Since spiral bevels are not offset, less sliding occurs within gear teeth.
 This results in a low temperature operation with more efficient functionality than hypoid gearing types.
 Also, since there is a large amount of tooth surface this allows for greater interlocking during the rotation process.
 Because of this overall efficient operation, our custom spiral bevel gears are perfect for high speed, high torque transmission and power generation application types.

 – Maximum outer diameter is 600mm

 Zerol bevel gears are basically the same type of product as spiral types.
 The only important variation is the spiral angle of the zerol bevel teeth are machined to zero.
 Also, the teeth are manufactured to have a gradual curve with both a convex concave side.
-Also this type of gear operates in a similar fashion to a gearbox’s straight bevel gear, but are cut and finished with high precision equipment for extremely tight tolerances and surface finishing.
+Also this type of gear operates in a similar fashion to a gearbox’s straight bevels gears, but are cut and finished with high precision equipment for extremely tight tolerances and surface finishing.

-Straight Bevel Gears have a straight tooth geometry, which if extended, would pass through the point of intersection of their axes.
+This type of gearing has a straight tooth geometry, which if extended, would pass through the point of intersection of their axes.
 The teeth are produced from forged alloy steel for maximum strength and case hardened for increased durability.

 – M1.3 to M8.5